spinen/simple-php-web-tester/README.md

 # Simple Tester for PHP web sites

-We were wanting a testing framework very similar to Laravel's to run acceptance like test on basic php sites.
-This was build to help a college class learn about TDD in a dynamic content class.
-We wanted to use Laravel's constraints that is in the Foundation section, but they no longer subspilt that code out into a readonly Illuminate repository.
-We are requiring the Laravel Framework just to get the constrain, so it pulls in a great many packages.
+We were wanting a testing framework very similar to Laravel's to run acceptance-like tests on basic php sites.
+This was built to help a college class learn about TDD in a dynamic content class.
+We wanted to use Laravel's constraints that are in the Foundation section, but they no longer subsplit that code out into a read-only Illuminate repository.
+We are requiring the Laravel Framework just to get the constraints, but it's going to pull in many packages.
 Therefore, only require this package in the dev section.

 ## Credits